 There is no text to be purchased by students.
+The textbook is online.

-Required pre-reading and assignments will be available via Canvas.
-Some printed materials, including workbooks, will be provided to students on the first day of class.
+Pre-reading and writing assignments will be available via Canvas.
+Some printed materials will be provided to students on the first day of class.

 Credit Requirements

 For credit in this class, students are required to: